Past Presidents

 President 1981-1984

 Professor Roger Whittenbury began his career at Edinburgh University's East of Scotland School of Agriculture before moving to Stanford University to take up a Research Fellowship.
-He later returned to the UK to Edinburgh, and then on to the University of Warwick to take up the post of Professor of Biology.
+He later returned to the UK to the University of Edinburgh, and then on to the University of Warwick to take up the post of Professor of Biology.

 -